BATEAR Web Flasher

 // Network Key

-Same key must be used on both Detector and Gateway.
+Same key must be used on all Detectors and the Gateway.

 Unique per detector — the gateway shows which device triggered an alarm.